-Approximately five to seven days after a flower appears it usually dries and falls from the plants exposing the developing cotton fruit or boll (Ritchie et al. 2007).
+Approximately 5 to 7 days after a flower appears it usually dries and falls from the plants exposing the developing cotton fruit or boll (Ritchie et al., 2007).

-The growth and development of the boll begins immediately following fertilisation although the most rapid period of growth occurs after approximately 7-18 days (Oosterhuis & Jernstedt 1999).
+The growth and development of the boll begins immediately following fertilisation although the most rapid period of growth occurs after approximately 7-18 days (Oosterhuis and Jernstedt, 1999).
 During development, the bolls are spherical to ovoid and pale green.
-Boll development can be separated into three phases.
+Boll development can be separated into 3 phases.
 Initially the cotton fibres elongate and the maximum volume of the boll and seeds are attained.
-After three weeks, the filling phase begins in which cellulose is deposited inside the hollow cotton fibre.
-After approximately six weeks the boll maturation phase begins and the boll dries out (Ritchie et al. 2007).
-Each mature boll is divided into three, four or five locks, each lock contains several seed surrounded by their long staple or fibres (Berardi & Goldblat 1980) producing in total 29-34 seed per boll (Yasuor et al. 2007).
+After 3 weeks, the filling phase begins in which cellulose is deposited inside the hollow cotton fibre.
+After approximately 6 weeks the boll maturation phase begins and the boll dries out (Ritchie et al., 2007).
+Each mature boll is divided into 3, 4, or 5 locks and each lock contains several seeds surrounded by their long staple or fibres (Berardi and Goldblat, 1980) producing in total 29-34 seeds per boll (Yasuor et al., 2007).
 Mature bolls are thick and leathery, and dry rapidly to become brittle and brown.
 Such fruit often split open, revealing the seeds and associated fibres.
-Since seed cotton is usually harvested only once or twice, many open bolls remain in the field for a considerable time before harvest (Cherry & Leffler 1984).
-Once the bolls open and the fibre covered seed are exposed to the weather, seed quality deteriorates producing loss of vigour and reduced germination potential (Hopper & McDaniel 1999).
+Since seed cotton is usually harvested only once or twice, many open bolls remain in the field for a considerable time before harvest (Cherry and Leffler, 1984).
+Once the bolls open and the fibre covered seed are exposed to the weather, seed quality deteriorates producing loss of vigour and reduced germination potential (Hopper and McDaniel, 1999).

-Cotton fibres are unique amongst vegetable fibres as they are derived from single epidermal cells (Smith 1995).
-The initiation of lint development does not depend on pollination or fertilisation as it begins as soon as the flower opens (Gore 1932).
+Cotton fibres are unique amongst vegetable fibres as they are derived from single epidermal cells (Smith, 1995).
+The initiation of lint development does not depend on pollination or fertilisation as it begins as soon as the flower opens (Gore, 1932).
 Approximately 20% of the epidermal cells per seed begin to elongate immediately after anthesis and will grow long enough to be spun into fibre.
-Other epidermal cells begin to elongate approximately six days after anthesis and form the short thick fibres called linters.
+Other epidermal cells begin to elongate approximately 6 days after anthesis and form the short thick fibres called linters.
 During the elongation phase the fibre consists of a primary and secondary wall, a layer of protoplasm and the lumen (central vacuole).
 In the filling phase cellulose microfibrils are deposited on the inside of the lumen and can be observed under a microscope as daily growth rings.
-During the final maturation phase the fibre dries and the lumen collapses, producing the twisted ribbon-like appearance (Smith 1995).
+During the final maturation phase the fibre dries and the lumen collapses, producing the twisted ribbon-like appearance (Smith, 1995).

 The mature cotton seed is a pointed oval shape, approximately 8-12 mm in length, consisting principally of a hull and kernel, with a thin membrane separating the hull from the kernel.
-The gossypol pigment glands are visible as 100- $400~\mu m$ long oval shaped specks throughout the kernel tissues (Berardi & Goldblat 1980).
+The gossypol pigment glands are visible as 100-400 $\mu$ m long oval shaped specks throughout the kernel tissues (Berardi and Goldblat, 1980).

-Under Australian conditions a G. hirsutum plant produces approximately 29-40 seeds per boll (Eastick 2002; Yasuor et al. 2007) with 10-12 bolls per plant (Eastick 2002; Roche & Bange 2006).
-G. hirsutum and G. hirsutum x G. barbadense interspecific hybrids grown in Turkey produced a slightly higher number of bolls per plant (13-21) (Basbag & Gencer 2007), yet data from the former USSR suggested that G. hirsutum C-15 cultivar produced up to 33 bolls (Ter-Avanesian 1978).
-Data on G. barbadense from Sudan indicated that approximately 10 bolls per plant were produced (Siddig 1967), although this data is not from modern cultivars.
+Under Australian conditions, a G. hirsutum plant produces approximately 29-40 seeds per boll (Eastick, 2002; Yasuor et al., 2007) with 10-12 bolls per plant (Eastick, 2002; Roche and Bange, 2006).
+G. hirsutum and G. hirsutum × G. barbadense interspecific hybrids grown in Turkey produced a higher number of bolls per plant (13-21) (Basbag and Gencer, 2007), yet data from the former USSR suggested that G. hirsutum C-15 cultivar produced up to 33 bolls (Ter-Avanesian 1978).
+Data on G. barbadense from Sudan indicated that approximately 10 bolls per plant were produced (Siddig, 1967), although this data is not from modern cultivars.